Ze Rong: Life

 Ze Rong later joined Liu Yao, the Governor of Yang Province.
 In 195, Liu Yao lost his base to the warlord Sun Ce, who was on a series of conquests in the Jiangdong region.
 Liu Yao then headed south to take shelter in Yuzhang Commandery (豫章郡; around present-day Nanchang, Jiangxi).
 At the time, Zhou Shu (周術), the previous Administrator of Yuzhang Commandery, had died of illness so his office was vacant.
 Liu Biao, the Governor of Jing Province, supported Zhuge Xuan to be the new Administrator, but that became a problem because the Han imperial court had appointed Zhu Hao to succeed Zhou Shu.
 While waiting at Pengze County (彭澤縣; east of present-day Hukou County, Jiangxi), Liu Yao sent Ze Rong to lead troops to attack Zhuge Xuan.
 Xu Shao cautioned Liu Yao, "Ze Rong doesn't care about how others see him.
-Zhu Wenming (Zhu Hao) is too trusting of people.
+Zhu Wenming (Note: "Wenming" was likely Zhu Hao's courtesy name.) is too trusting of people.
 You should warn him to be wary (of Ze Rong)."
 After driving Zhuge Xuan away, as Xu Shao foresaw, Ze Rong killed Zhu Hao and took control of Yuzhang Commandery.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang noted that while the Xiandi Chunqiu recorded that Liu Biao appointed Zhuge Xuan as the Administrator of Yuzhang, and Tao Qian's biography in Fan Ye's Houhanshu recorded that Zhuge Xuan was working for Liu Biao, Zhuge Liang's biography in Sanguozhi recorded that Zhuge Xuan was working for Yuan Shu.
+Sima then reasoned that given Xu Shao's advice to Liu Yao that Liu Yao should submit to Liu Biao, Liu Yao would not have attacked Zhuge Xuan if the latter was working for Liu Biao.
+Thus, Tongjian adopted the account found in Zhuge Liang's biography.)

 Liu Yao attacked Ze Rong but was driven back.
 He then recruited more soldiers from the surrounding counties to strengthen his forces and eventually defeated Ze Rong.
 Ze Rong fled into the hills, where he met his end at the hands of the Shanyue tribes.